MohammedB77/MohammedB77/README.md

 I'm an **AI-focused developer** interested in building practical software powered by Artificial Intelligence.

-My journey is centered around understanding how AI systems actually work, from Python and backend development to **LLMs, RAG, APIs, and intelligent applications**.
+My journey is centered around understanding how AI systems work, from Python and backend development to **LLMs, RAG, APIs, and intelligent applications**.

 I prefer learning by building — taking an idea, understanding the problem behind it, and turning it into a working system.